 - Aaron Haviland, Former Director of Operations, Miami Dolphins Stadium, Current VP ISS/24/7

-- Chris Brown, Manager of Fan Experience and Service, New York Mets
+- Chris Brown, Vice President, Guest Experience & Venue Services, New York Mets

 - Dean Lombardi, President/General Manager, Los Angeles Kings